batmany13/about-me/pursuit_of_impact/README.md

 ### Growing individuals

 * Learn the strengths and areas of improvement for each individual member.
-Find projects to draw on those strengths and shore up their gaps.
+Find projects to draw on those strengths or allow them to stretch and grow.
 * [Diversity of thought](https://www.mckinsey.com/business-functions/organization/our-insights/why-diversity-matters) is critical to increasing impact.
 Ensure all voices are heard.
 Impact could come from a variety of sources and it doesn’t always have to be Big Bang projects.
 * Use the power of [1x1s](https://github.com/batmany13/about-me/blob/master/1x1s.md) to learn more about your teammates’ goals, what motivates them, and to provide coaching and feedback.
 Ensure you are providing positive feedback as well!
 * Build a feedback culture by [asking for feedback](https://www.strategy-business.com/article/Using-Neuroscience-to-Make-Feedback-Work-and-Feel-Better)!